kkdt/coronavirus-dashboard/README.md

 # Developing in Vagrant

-If you do have have the necessary development tools, you have the option to build and development in a Vagrant environment.
+If you do not have have the necessary development tools, the option to build and development in a Vagrant environment is available.

 1. Execute: `vagrant up`